-Still, though, Luke makes clear that they were not having a vision of Jesus, and he was not a spirit or ghost or hallucination, however you want to say that.
+Luke writes to make clear that they were not seeing a vision of Jesus, and he was not a spirit or ghost or hallucination, however you want to say that.
 They knew about such in those days.
-They knew that people had visions that were so vivid that it seemed real, and it was hard to tell if it was real or not.
+They knew that people had visions that were so vivid that they seemed real, and it was hard to tell if it was real or not.
 They knew that these things sometimes happened after someone dies.